seisbench/seisbench/README.md

   In the meantime, if you are having trouble, try downloading through another network/VPN if possible.
   You can also contact your network administrator to allow access to port 2443 on our server.
   Otherwise, reach out to us, and we will work on finding a solution.
+- EQTransformer model weights "original" in version 1 and 2 are incompatible with SeisBench >=0.2.3.
+Simply use `from_pretrained("original", version="3")` or `from_pretrained("original", update=True)`.
+The weights will not differ in their predictions.

 ## References
 Reference publications for SeisBench: